Talk the talk

-Start with business aims and objectives
+1. Start with business aims and objectives

 This is what the people in the room are most bothered about.
 Your work is based on a brief that is connected to business’ goals so make sure you state them clearly.
 Reassure your audience that you haven’t just put pretty images on a screen but you have analysed their goals, identified a problem and provided them with a solution.
-It’s so valuable to connect to your stakeholders and give them a clear message that you know what they want and that your work reflects that.
+It’s so valuable to connect to your stakeholders and give them a clear message that you know what they want and your work reflects that.

 Tip: sometimes this is as simple as reiterating what has been written in the brief.
 I understand that business talk is not everyone’s favourite, but it’s pivotal to engage your audience and have a conversation that is based on the same level of understanding.

-Talk about the users
+2. Talk about the users

 Tips: The first place to start is usually analytics to get a high-level understanding of your users and their journeys.
 Ask yourself where are users coming from?
 What are they trying to do?
 Is there any specific goal or need?
 My first call is usually Google Analytics.
 This is free and most companies have it set up on their website.
 Look for what devices are most used by your users, landing pages, navigations patterns and keyword searches.
-Data is what makes your work subjective rather than objective.
+Data is what makes your work objective rather than subjective.
 Even if this is a very shallow view of your users, it sets the conversation to a different level.

-Talk about the why (and not the what)
+3. Talk about the why (and not the what)

 Explain the rationale behind your design.
 This is the time to show stakeholders that what you have done solves the problem and achieves their goals.
 Why have you chosen a colour more than another?
 Why is the photograph a certain way?
 What is the design trying to communicate?

 Tips: Take your audience through your creative process and the steps you have followed to get to the design.
 You can also talk about competitor analysis, web standards and any other research you have conducted, or things you have considered as part of your designs.